iykekings/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+   > Relational Databases are databases that stores data in rows in a table, and all rows in a table gets the same fields as columns, while SQL which stands for structured query language, is the language that is used to fetch, write and transform data in Relational databases.

 1. Why do tables need a `primary key`?

+   > Primary key is a unique column in Relational databases used to identify each row.
+Most primary keys are integers that auto-increment on addition of a new row.
+It helps a lot in fetching, writing and indexing datas in a database.

 1. What is the name given to a table column that references the primary key on another table.

+   > Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+   > We need multi-table querying method which is JOIN command in SQL.
+Then we can store ids of two related in a separate table as foreign keys.
+We can then query that database and use `join` to query the two tables.

 ## Project Set Up